christophsax/seasonalbook.content/proposal/outline.md

 - slidingspan, history

-PART VI: The future of seaonal adjustment
+PART VI: The future of seasonal adjustment
 =========================================

+This short section outlines the future projects in the seasonal adjustment field.

-- daily adjusmtent
+- daily adjustment
+- multivariate seasonal adjustment
 - other methods